 Her composition 'Adahas: Of Wings Of Roots' is also featured in the more recent Naxos Records (Grand Piano) release titled 'THE KEY COLLECTION: THREE CENTURIES OF RARE KEYBOARD GEMS' released in 2017.

 Tanya Ekanayaka’s second solo album of her own works for solo piano performed and produced by her, titled ‘ TWELVE PIANO PRISMS’ was released worldwide by Naxos Records (Grand Piano) in September 2018.
-Comprising twelve independent yet also interconnected works which evolved in 2016 and 2017, the album extends the concept introduced by Tanya Ekanayaka in her debut album while also exploring a new concept.
+Comprising twelve independent yet also interconnected works which evolved in 2016 and 2017, this album extends the concept introduced by Tanya Ekanayaka's in her debut album by incorporating adaptations of indigenous and traditional melodies of countries around the world while also presenting a new concept.

 Tanya Ekanayaka began studying the piano when she was just five years old.
 She made her debut public recital appearance at the age of twelve, performed her first concerto (Mozart's Piano Concerto K.488), at sixteen with the SOSL (Symphony Orchestra of Sri Lanka), as joint winner and youngest competitor of the SOSL biennial concerto competition and has since performed in renowned international concert venues in Asia, Europe and the United States

 Tanya Ekanayaka’s compositions are regarded as representing new and exciting musical genres.
 Her compositions in her debut album comprise the integration of unusual adaptations of melodies belonging to Sri Lankan indigenous and popular musics (many of which have not been adapted for the piano or harmonised), with musical motifs inspired by the tonal centres of the other compositions which formed a given recital programme she was performing.
-Her forthcoming album will see this concept further extended.
+Among a range of adaptations of traditional Sri Lankan melodies incorporated within the works of this album are adaptions of ten of the eighteen ancient Sri Lankan vannams.
+Her second solo album ‘Twelve Piano Prisms’ includes adaptations of traditional Sri Lankan melodies, among them the remaining eight vannams not represented in her debut album as well as adaptations of traditional/indigenous melodies of Armenia, China, Japan, the United Kingdom and the United States of America.
+The twelve prisms share thematic and structural features which lend them to be connected in any combination with short improvisatory sequences to form new extended works.

 In this sense, each of Tanya Ekanayaka’s compositions may be seen as re-presenting her indigenous culture while also conflating diverse musical genres and eras within a contemporary and organic entity.
 Tanya Ekanayaka’s compositions evolve spontaneously, often when she is at the piano and remain precisely frozen in her memory.
 They have not been scored in any form.